duniter/duniter-rs/doc/en/dev/developing-a-durs-module.md

-# How to write your Durs module
+# How to write your Dunitrust module

 Date: 2018-11-20
 Authors: elois

-In this tutorial we'll see how to develop a new module for Durs, the Rust implementation of [Duniter](https://duniter.org).
+In this tutorial we'll see how to develop a new module for Dunitrust, the Rust implementation of [Duniter](https://duniter.org).

 You are expected to have [setup your development environment](setup-your-dev-environment.md).

 ## General architecture

-The Durs repository is composed of two types of crates: binaries and libraries.
+The Dunitrust repository is composed of two types of crates: binaries and libraries.

 There are two binary crates in the `bin/` directory:

-* `durs-server`: builds an executable for the command line, targetting a server install,
+* `dunitrust-server`: builds an executable for the command line, targetting a server install,
 * `durs-desktop`: builds a Graphical User Interface (GUI), for the desktop, also in the form of one executable.
 This one doesn't exist yet.

-A Durs module is a library crate.
+A Dunitrust module is a library crate.
 You must then create your crate in the `lib/` directory.

 The `lib/` directory has 4 sub-directories which correspond to 4 types of libraries:

 1. `tools`: utilities that could be useful to all crates.
-2. `modules`: libraries forming a Durs module.
+2. `modules`: libraries forming a Dunitrust module.
 3. `modules-lib`: libraries dedicated to a subset of modules.
 4. `core`: libraries structuring the architecture, linking modules between them.